-So many children seem to have food allergies these days.
-However, there are some things you can do now that may help prevent your child developing one.
+• However, there are things you can do that may help prevent your child developing one.

-With food allergy, eating even a tiny amount can cause a reaction.
-Most will be mild to moderate, but in some cases can lead to life-threatening symptoms, known as anaphylaxis.
+• Most reactions will be mild to moderate, but in some cases it can lead to life-threatening symptoms, known as anaphylaxis.

-If your infant or child has a serious reaction such as a swelling mouth, tongue or lips, or they have difficulty breathing or if they collapse, call 111 immediately for an ambulance. |
+IMPORTANT: If your infant or child has a serious reaction such as a swelling mouth, tongue or lips, or they have difficulty breathing or if they collapse, call 111 immediately for an ambulance.

-Allergies tend to run in families, so a baby with parents who have allergies is at a higher risk of developing food allergy.
-However, some babies can develop food allergy even though there is no family history of allergy.
+Allergies tend to run in families, so a baby with parents who have allergies is at has a higher chance of developing food allergy.
+Some babies develop food allergy even though there is no family history of allergy.
+Common foods that can cause allergic reactions are peanuts, eggs, fish and shellfish, cow’s milk (dairy), wheat, soy, seeds and tree nuts.

 1. Include allergenic foods in your diet